mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 you should see the .sql and .zip files generated by running the above command.

 3. Updating your current Environment
-- Updating your php version from php7.3 to php7.4 and updating rest packages :
+- Updating your PHP version from PHP7.3 to PHP7.4 and updating rest packages :

 .. code-block:: shell